samdhew/Github-Examples/README.md

 ```

 ## Cloning
-There are 3 ways to clone.
-HTTPS, SSH & GitHub CLI
+There are 3 ways to clone: HTTPS, SSH & GitHub CLI

 ### HTTPS